Rahul-R768/OIBSIP/Rahul_Task1/README.md

-# AI Voice Assistant
+# Voice Assistant

 ## Description

-This is a Python-based AI Voice Assistant project that can perform various voice-controlled tasks using speech recognition and text-to-speech technologies.
+This is a Python-based Voice Assistant project that can perform various voice-controlled tasks using speech recognition and text-to-speech technologies.

 The assistant can: